eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

 Therefore, your ballot is strictly hurting Peltola, and is strictly helping both Palin and Begich.
 It is not hurting Palin relative to Begich, but it is helping both of them relative to Peltola.

 This may seem obvious, but this is not the case in other voting methods.
 For example, in Ranked-Choice voting, the Republican voters who sincerely ranked Palin first and Begich second did not help get a Republican elected.
 In fact, they actually elected Peltola, their least preferred candidate indirectly.
-If [less than 3,000 of the approximately 33,000 voters who did so](https://substack.com/@whelmedcitizen/p-182659376){:target="_blank"} had instead insincerely ranked Begich first and Palin second, then Palin would have been eliminated instead and Begich would have won, which is a much more preferable outcome for those voters.
+If [fewer than 3,000 of the approximately 33,000 voters who did so](https://substack.com/@whelmedcitizen/p-182659376){:target="_blank"} had instead insincerely ranked Begich first and Palin second, then Palin would have been eliminated instead and Begich would have won, which is a much more preferable outcome for those voters.
 This is a case of sincere voting *actively* helping a much less preferred candidate, and *actively* hurting more preferred candidates.

 Approval has no such pathologies.
 Your ballot can only ever help elect someone you consciously vote for, and will *never* help someone you did *not* vote for.
 The difference between actively helping someone you did not vote for (as in a system like Ranked-Choice), and passively failing to help candidates you treat equally (as in Approval), is significant.